|

 If you open a Form, the following Events occur in the following order:

 If there is no active Control on a Form, the GotFocus event will occur.
 If there is an Active Control, the GotFocus Event will not occur.
-This is because the Focus is on the form rather than a Control, and therefore this Event can occur.
-Open Form Events.
+This is because the Focus is on the form rather than a Control, and therefore this Event can occur if the focus is not on an on object within the form.

 On Open Event

 The Open Event occurs when a form is opened, but before the first record is displayed.
 Therefore, attach code here that you wish to run as soon as the form is opened.
-The Open event will not occur when you activate (move to a form) a form that's already open, i.e. if you open a second form from the first form, then close the second form, the first form’s On Open Event will not occur as the first form has not been closed and opened, it has just been hidden behind the second form.
+The Open event will not occur when you activate (move to a previously opened form), i.e. if you open a second form from the first form, then close the second form, the first form’s On Open Event will not occur as the first form has not been closed and re-opened, it has just been hidden behind the second form.

 If the Form is based on a Query, the Query is run prior to the On Open Event.